 - does not want to live with parents

 - has the ability to handle personal funds

 - the court determines emancipation is in the child's best interest

 It is important to note that a parent cannot request that their child emancipates in order to avoid paying child support.

 Continuing Child Support

-A parent’s ability to provide additional child support beyond the law’s required timeline is not limited by the court.
-A specific date may be chosen, such as reaching the age of 21 to support the child through college.
+The court does not limit a parent's ability to provide additional child support beyond the law's required timeline.
+A specific date may be chosen, such as reaching the age of 21, to support the child through college.
 This must be agreed upon in the original child support order, or the court will not require payment for education or other expenses past the age of 18.

 A court may also consider continuing support if a child's disability or incapacity keeps them from earning enough money to be self-sufficient.
 A duty to continue support applies beyond the age of 18 in these cases of physical or mental disability equally to both parents to the extent of their ability.

 An attorney can help you navigate the financial responsibility of both you and your ex-spouse to your child.
-The Los Angeles family law attorneys at Furman & Zavatsky LLP have the experienced you need to assist you with the California child custody laws.
+The Los Angeles divorce attorneys at Furman & Zavatsky have the experience you need to assist you with California child custody laws.
 Contact us today for a free consultation at 818-528-3471 to discuss the details of your case.